-A 38-year-old woman with a prior medical history of MS since 2015 was referred to the emergency department with sudden bilateral blurred vision.
+A 38-year-old woman with a prior medical history of MS since 2015, was referred to the emergency department with sudden bilateral blurred vision.
 She did not report other signs or symptoms.
-MS was first diagnosed in 2015 within the juxta cortical area, the corpus callosum, and pericallosal white matter demyelinating plagues on magnetic resonance imaging (MRI). first Her manifestation was Optic Neuritis.
+MS was first diagnosed in 2015 within the juxta cortical area, the corpus callosum, and pericallosal white matter demyelinating plagues on magnetic resonance first imaging (MRI).
+Her manifestation was ON.

 Ophthalmology examination showed significantly poor visual acuity (slight perception of bright light).
-The patient's ocular movements were painful.
-Both eyes were involved, so the relative afferent pupillary defect (RAPD) could not be assessed.
-Fundoscopic examination revealed bilateral severe papilledema.
-Autokeratometery was also done, but it was not significant.
-Based on these findings and her past medical history, she was referred for neurological consult for further а investigations and the possibility of bilateral optic neuritis.
+Her ocular movements were painful.
+Both eyes were involved so the relative afferent pupillary defect (RAPD) could not be assessed.
+Fundoscopic examination revealed severe bilateral papilledema.
+Autokeratometery was also done and was not significant.
+Based on these findings and her past medical history, she was referred for a neurological consult for further investigations and the possibility of bilateral optic neuritis.
 Her laboratory examination was also unremarkable.

-Other neurologic examinations were normal, and the patient had a clinically isolated syndrome (CIS).
-The patient was diagnosed with acute simultaneous bilateral optic neuritis caused by multiple sclerosis exacerbation by an experienced neurologist.
+Other neurologic examinations were normal and the patient had a clinically isolated syndrome (CIS).
+The patient was diagnosed with acute simultaneous bilateral optic neuritis caused by multiple sclerosis exacerbation, by an experienced neurologist.

 According to current guidelines for Optic Neuritis Treatment (ONT), the patient was a candidate for high doses of intravenous methylprednisolone and hospitalization.
 She received intravenous methylprednisolone with an initial dose of 1000 mg/day for 5 days.
-After 5 days, while she did not experience a dramatic response with no improvement visual in symptoms, methylprednisolone infusion was extended for two more days, followed by oral prednisolone.
-After 2 weeks, with no change in clinical condition and referral to an expert panel committee, Ocrelizumab (intravenous monoclonal antibody) anti-CD20 was administered to her.
-After the first dose, she experienced significant improvement.
+After 5 days, while she did not experience a dramatic response with no improvement in visual symptoms, SO, methylprednisolone infusion was extended for 2 more days following with oral prednisolone.
+After 2 weeks with no change in clinical condition, and referral to an expert panel committee, Ocrelizumab (intravenous monoclonal anti-CD20 antibodv) was administered to her.
+After first dose, she experienced significant improvement.